 A Model of Interprofessional Education in the Community with Family Health Approach: Perspectives from Indonesia

-• Fatikhu Yatuni asmara Department of Nursing, Faculty of Medicine UNDIP, Semarang, Indonesia
+• Fatikhu Yatuni Asmara Department of Nursing, Faculty of Medicine UNDIP, Semarang, Indonesia

 • Tri Nur Kristina Department of Medicine, Faculty of Medicine UNDIP, Semarang, Indonesia